Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

    Adding the ppa is only necessary until an official release to the archives has been announced.

-There are 2 paths that can be taken when doing a Multi install.
-The first path is letting the installer download and configure MAAS for you automatically.

-The second path is to point the installer to an existing MAAS.
-An example of a network configuration for use with an existing MAAS is seen below:

 .. attention::

    For a proper installation the system must have an available network interface that can be managed by MAAS